Earewien/godot-yet-another-behavior-tree/README.md

 ### ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btcondition.png) BTCondition

 The condition node is a *leaf* node.
 Its purpose is to return *success* when  a condition is meet, *failure* otherwise.
-This node should never return *running.
+This node should never return *running*.

 **Users must subclass this node to implements their own condititions**.